This recipe for flaky, buttery Homemade Peanut Butter and Jelly Pop-Tarts is a childhood favorite, but homemade and so much better!

 When I was a kid, Pop-Tarts were not the thing at my house.
 My Gram was in charge of breakfast before we left for school.
 During the week it was usually orange wedges, scrambled eggs or French toast with salt and pepper, not syrup, and a vitamin.
 I don’t think I even tried a store-bought Pop-Tart until I had my boys.
 To tell you the truth I am not a big fan, but these homemade pop tarts are a totally different story.
 Totally.

-They take a little more effort than just popping a store-bought in the toaster, but I’m thinking you’re worth the extra effort, and so are the kiddos!
+These pop-tarts take a little more effort than just popping a store-bought in the toaster, but I’m thinking you’re worth the extra effort, and so are the kiddos!
 Just remember, don’t worry about getting the perfect rectangle.
 They are going to taste fabulous even if they don’t look perfect.
 You really need to give these Homemade Peanut Butter and Jelly Pop-Tarts a go.
-Enjoy, and have a great week!
+You won’t be disappointed!

 - 1 Tbsp. granulated sugar